Xhonatan Lajthia

-Xhonatan Lajthia (born 1 February 1999) is an Albanian professional footballer who plays as a midfielder for Albanian club KF Erzeni.
+Xhonatan Lajthia (born 1 February 1999) is an Albanian professional footballer who plays as a midfielder for Albanian club AF Elbasani.

 Club career

 Early career

 Lajthia started his youth career at KF Teuta Durrës in 2011.
 In the 2014–15 season he played 14 games with under-17 side.

 Club career

 On 3 January 2020, Lajthia returned to KF Erzeni on a contract for the rest of the season.

 International career

 Albania U16

 He participated with Albania national under-16 football team in the UEFA Development Tournament 2015 and played 1 match under coach Alban Bushi on 3 May 2015.

 Albania U19

-He also was called up at Albania national under-19 football team by coach Arjan Bellaj to participate in the 2017 UEFA European Under-19 Championship qualification from 6-11 October 2016.
+He also was called up at Albania national under-19 football team by coach Arjan Bellaj to participate in the 2017 UEFA European Under-19 Championship qualification from 6–11 October 2016.
 He played in all three matches as a substitute.

 Albania U20

 He received his first call up for the Albania under-20 side by coach Alban Bushi for the double friendly match against Azerbaijan U-21 on 21 & 26 January 2018.